github-christan/fraud_detection_ML/README.md

+# Capstone Project: Fraud Detection with Machine Learning
+Christopher Tan
+Western Governors University

-Background and Overview
+## Background and Overview
-This project focuses on fraud detection using machine learning techniques.
-The objective is to develop models that can accurately identify fraudulent transactions within financial datasets.
-The problem is critical in industries such as banking and e-commerce, where timely detection of fraud can save significant financial losses.
-By leveraging a public dataset from Kaggle’s Bank Account Fraud Dataset Suite (NeurIPS 2022), this project applies multiple machine learning models, evaluates their performance using the AUC-ROC metric, and explores ensemble methods to boost detection accuracy.
+This project aims to identify fraudulent transactions in bank accounts using machine learning.
+Four models were evaluated—**Logistic Regression, Random Forest, Neural Networks**, and **XGBoost**—using Kaggle’s **Bank Account Fraud Dataset Suite (NeurIPS 2022)**.
+The dataset has 1 million records and 32 features, making it suitable for training and testing.
+The **AUC-ROC** metric was the primary evaluation criterion, and ensemble methods were applied to improve model accuracy.

-Data Structure Overview
+## Data Structure Overview
-The dataset contains transactional data related to bank account activity, divided into labeled (fraud vs. non-fraud) and unlabeled categories.
-It is highly imbalanced, with fraud cases constituting a small percentage of the total records.
-Key features include:

-Transaction ID: Unique identifier for each transaction.
-Transaction Amount: Monetary value of the transaction.
+The dataset includes:
+- **Transaction ID**: Unique identifier.
+- **Transaction Amount**: The monetary value of transactions.
-Transaction Date/Time: Temporal details used for feature engineering.
+- **Date/Time**: Temporal details used for splitting data into training (months 0-5) and testing (months 6-7).
-Merchant Information: Categorical data on where the transaction occurred.
-Fraud Label: Binary target variable (1 for fraud, 0 for non-fraud).
+- **Fraud Label**: Binary target variable (1 for fraud, 0 for non-fraud).

+Data preprocessing included handling missing values and encoding categorical variables with one-hot encoding.
+Temporal splitting ensured real-world applicability.

-Executive Summary
+## Executive Summary
-The project explored four machine learning models: Logistic Regression, Random Forest, Neural Networks, and XGBoost.
-After hyperparameter tuning and model evaluation, the following results were achieved:

-Logistic Regression AUC: 0.8719
-Random Forest AUC: 0.8887
-Neural Network AUC: 0.8793
+After extensive data preparation and hyperparameter tuning, the models achieved the following AUC scores:
+- **Logistic Regression**: 0.8719
+- **Random Forest**: 0.8887
+- **Neural Networks**: 0.8793
-XGBoost AUC: 0.8897
+- **XGBoost**: 0.8897

-To further improve performance, an ensemble method using weighted averaging was implemented, resulting in an AUC of 0.8945, demonstrating a slight but meaningful improvement.
+Ensemble methods like **Simple Averaging** and **Weighted Voting** improved AUC to **0.8945**, demonstrating the potential of combining models to enhance fraud detection accuracy.

-Insights Deep Dive
+## Insights Deep Dive
-Imbalanced Data Handling: Since the dataset is highly imbalanced, techniques like oversampling and class weighting were applied to enhance model sensitivity to fraudulent cases.
-Feature Engineering: Temporal features, such as transaction time of day, played a crucial role in distinguishing fraudulent activities.
-Model Comparisons: XGBoost and Random Forest consistently outperformed Logistic Regression and Neural Networks, largely due to their ability to handle complex, non-linear relationships in the data.
-Ensemble Strategy: The ensemble approach, particularly weighted averaging, proved effective in combining the strengths of different models, leading to higher AUC scores.
+1. **Model Comparisons**: XGBoost consistently outperformed other models, but Random Forest improved significantly with hyperparameter tuning.
+2. **Feature Importance**: Key features driving fraud predictions include **housing status**, **credit risk score**, and **device operating system**.
+3. **Ensemble Methods**: Combining models (simple averaging/weighted voting) achieved the highest AUC, showing the value of diverse model aggregation.

-This project showcases the potential of machine learning for fraud detection, emphasizing the importance of data preprocessing, feature selection, and model selection in achieving robust results.
+This project highlights the strengths of each model and the effectiveness of ensemble methods in improving fraud detection.